Maghnie/docs/README.md

 #### [HTTP API](developers/api-documentation/)

-Detailed technical specifications of our restful HTTP API in Open API 2.0 format as well as guides on how to generate API clients in different programming languages from that specification.
-This is complemented by an extensive collection of tutorials for the restful HTTP API of the aedifion.io platform: Covering topics ranging from administration of user, projects, permissions, data and metadata to the setup of alarms, analytics, and automated controls.
+Available here are detailed technical specifications of our restful HTTP API in Open API 2.0 format as well as guides on how to generate API clients in different programming languages from that specification.
+This is complemented by an extensive collection of tutorials for the restful HTTP API of the aedifion.io platform, covering topics ranging from administration of users, projects, permissions, data and metadata to the setup of alarms, analytics, and automated controls.

 #### [MQTT API](developers/mqtt-api/)